Ancient Norse rune code cracked

 Henrik Williams, a professor at Uppsala University’s Department of Scandinavian Languages, applauds Norby’s discovery, but confesses that he was never a fan of Jötunvillur.

 “Personally I think Jötunvillur is an idiotic code because whoever made it chose a system that is so hard to interpret," he told @@@@.
 "It’s irritating not being able to read it.”

 In Jötunvillur, the original runic character is replaced with the last sound of the rune name.

-Jötunvillur makes up but a few of the 80 inscriptions found in Scandinavia and the British Isles, which means the riddle-solving will continue for runologists hopeful of finding something slightly more revealing than banter.
+Jötunvillur makes up but a few of the 80 inscriptions found in Scandinavia and the British Isles, which means the riddle-solving will continue for runologists hopeful of finding something slight more revealing than banter.